 Our Learning Center has had a presence on the Internet virtually from day one back in 1999.
 The first web site was a bulletin board that allowed the staff to communicate effectively.
 If you’re curious, parts of that old web site may be found at its original URL: http://www.greenspun.com/bboard/q-and-a.tcl?topic=aiken+seniornet+staff.
 (By the way, one lesson from that URL is to be careful what you put on the Internet as it almost never goes completely away.)

 The first webmaster was Paul Lewis, a USCA librarian as well as a Learning Center volunteer.
-It wasn’t long before Paul, a big fan of open source software, converted the web site to run under software called PmWiki, the same software used for the USCA library web site.
+It wasn’t long before Paul, a big fan of open source software, converted the web site to run under software called PmWiki, the same software used for the USCA library web site at that time.
 PmWiki is wiki software that allows anyone to add or change the content of the web site online through any web browser.
 In our case, we require a password to be able to edit our pages, just to keep down the number of unauthorized and irrelevant changes.
+This site is running PmWiki, version pmwiki-2.2.126.

 On January 1, 2015, we ended our 15-year relationship with SeniorNet and changed our domain name to http://www.mcgrathclc.com.
 Charlie Brown once again stepped up and paid for the commercial service to host our web site.
 He did so until April 2018 when McGrath assumed payment responsibility for our hosting service and domain registration.
 We thank Charlie for his generosity over the years.